thesocialdeck/11ty_au_designsystem_starter/src/index.md

 ---
-title: 'Issue 33'
+title: 'Skills Reform'
 metaDesc: 'A made up agency site that you build if you take Learn Eleventy From Scratch, by Piccalilli'
 layout: 'layouts/home.html'
 intro:
   eyebrow: 'Digital Marketing is our'
-  main: 'Bread & Butter'
+  main: 'Skills Reform'
   summary: 'Let us help you create the perfect campaign with our multi-faceted team of talented creatives.'
   buttonText: 'See our work'
   buttonUrl: '/work'